schwamster/aspnetcore-docker-now/Readme.md

 If you run the default free OSS-Plan there is a restriction in file size for the uploaded of 1 MB per file.
 Since dotnet publish generates the unnecessary refs/Microsoft.CodeAnalysis* -files that bigger than that your deploy will not work unless you add the following to your csproj:

     <PreserveCompilationContext>false</PreserveCompilationContext>

-This is already done in this repos csproj.